adamziel/react-router-named-routes/README.md

   some kind of url_by_name() or reverse() function
 * It just makes certain things easier.

-I need to "just upgrade" my application to react 0.14, without spending hours on refactoring.
-Also I **want** to use named routes.
+I needed to "just upgrade" my application to react 0.14, without spending hours on refactoring.
+Also I **wanted** to use named routes.
 So I created this package.

 ## Installation